lauracion/d4p/README.md

 * There is a large cultural challenge between herding data and sharing it.
 "Often people do not get promoted for sharing data, but because nothing bad happenned with the data"

+* Does data sharing have to be free?
+We need to have the hard convo about financial sustainability

+* There are also ethical considerations

 Slides will be shared.

 ### Afternoon